Hot Weather Running Tips to Get You Through Your Run

 Hydrate to Prepare & Take in Electrolytes

 You absolutely must hydrate properly – and when it gets hot, you need more than just water.
 You lose salt and electrolytes when sweating, and you’ll need to replace those.
-Pick a specially formulated electrolyte drink such as Fluid, Nuun, Liquid IV, or even coconut water, and consider chewable salt tablets if you’re having to run hard or long in the heat.
+Pick a specially formulated electrolyte drink, or even coconut water, and consider chewable salt tablets if you’re having to run hard or long in the heat.

 Increase your hydration as soon as temperatures start climbing, and prepare well for a weekend long run by drinking more (and getting enough electrolytes) all week long.
 You need to be sufficiently hydrated before you even start your workout to have any chance of finishing it without losing too much.
 You should also carry hydration on the run, even for shorter distances.